jonasek369/Pyssembly/README.md

 # Pyssembly

-PYSM - Python assembly (old) is python interpreter for assembly syntax like language JASM - Jonas assembly is assembly syntax like language that compile (parses) into cpp file
+PYSM - Python assembly (old) is python interpreter for assembly syntax like language
+JASM - Jonas assembly is assembly syntax like language that compile (parses) into cpp fiel.
+Also has better function declaration